 Instructions

-- Mix together sugars, oil, milk and tapioca flour in a mixing bowl.
-Use a strong fork and mix really well, for about 2 minutes, until it resembles smooth caramel.
-There is a chemical reaction when sugar and oil collide, so it’s important that you don’t get lazy about that step.
+- Mix together the sugars, oil, vegan milk, and tapioca flour in a mixing bowl.
+Use a strong fork or hand mixer and mix really well for about 2 minutes, until it resembles smooth caramel.
+There is a chemical reaction when sugar and oil collide, so it’s important not to rush this step.
 Mix in the vanilla.

-- Add 1 cup of the flour, the baking soda and salt.
+- Add 1 cup of the flour, the baking soda, and salt.
 Mix until well incorporated.
 Mix in the rest of the flour.
 Fold in the chocolate chips.
-The dough will be a little stuff so use your hands to really work them in.
+The dough will be a little stiff, so use your hands to really work them in.

-- For 3 inch cookies, roll the dough into about ping pong ball size balls.
-Flatten them out in your hands to about 2 1/2 inches.
+- For 3-inch cookies, roll the dough into ping pong ball-sized balls.
+Flatten them out in your hands to about 2½ inches.
 They will spread just a bit.
-Place on a baking sheet and bake for about 8 minutes – no more than 9 – until they are just a little browned around the edges.
-I usually get 16 out of these so I do two rounds of eight cookies.
-Let cool on the baking sheet for about 5 minutes then transfer to a cooling rack.
+Place on a baking sheet and bake for about 8 minutes — no more than 9 — until they are just a little browned around the edges.
+I usually get 16 out of these, so I do two rounds of eight cookies.
+Let cool on the baking sheet for about 5 minutes, then transfer to a cooling rack.

 I have made batches and batches of these cookies for friends, family, roommates, co-workers, and students – mostly non-vegans – and they get a triple thumbs up every time.